sallar/stringz/README.md

 - Pads the string using custom characters if the length is less than the limit, on the right or left
 - Works with unicode characters (Emojis, etc)

+🔥 Please note that this library is built for accuracy, not performance.
+It uses complex regular expressions to calculate the string length and perform other operations which are **not** particularly super-jawdropping-fast like the native `String.prototype.length`.

 ## Install
 ```bash
 $ npm install limit-string-length --save